-The clinical program is accredited by the American Psychological Association (APA).* Completion of the program ordinarily requires five years beyond the bachelor’s degree to complete.
-This time is devoted to a combination of course work, research, and a full-time clinical internship at an APA-approved training site.
+The clinical program has been accredited by the American Psychological Association (APA) since 1973.* Completion of the program ordinarily requires 5-6 years beyond the bachelor’s degree.
+This time is devoted to a combination of course work, research and clinical training, clinical practicum experiences, and completion of a full-time clinical internship at an APA-approved training site.
 Requirements for the master’s degree are also fulfilled during this period.
 However, the M.A. is considered to be a step in the doctoral training and not a terminal degree.

 In accordance with the policies of the Council of University Directors of Clinical Psychology Programs (CUDCP), the clinical psychology program at the University of Mississippi makes student admissions, outcomes, and other data available on its students.